DieselDragon/swp0/London2600/website/content/articles/20060718_Free_Files_from_Flash.md

 If anyone is interested in hacking the FLV format, the original file in this case was a 320x240 Windows Media format video with MP3 audio at 30fps (I think) if that helps.

 ## 0x03.
 Quick note on XSPF files:
 As mentioned above, some audio EFPs may request an .XSPF file insted of an .MP3 file.
 This is actually a bonus as XSPF files are text/xml based audio playlists and can contain references and URLs to many audio files across the internet.
-Hacking the audio player on [The Dragonforce site](http://www.dragonforce.com) using the above method will demonstrate better what I'm talking about.
+Hacking the audio player on the [Dragonforce site](http://www.dragonforce.com) using the above method will demonstrate better what I'm talking about.
 Check out [XSPF](http://www.xspf.org) for full info and specifications on the format.
-As a side-bar to this, try entering "_[Your favourite band] .mp3 filetype:xspf_" into Google and see what comes up! ;-)
+As a side-bar to this, try entering `[Your favourite band] .mp3 filetype:xspf` into Google and see what comes up! ;-)

 ## 0xFF.
 The final word:
 I hope that this tutorial has helped you all learn a little about how Flash Players and the HTTP standard in general work.
 If you like to download music, please consider using this method (And buy the CD for copyright/royalty purposes of course!) as opposed to Apples iTunes...After all, I'd rather pay my favourite bands much more than a measly $0.03 for each track of theirs that I buy!

-Shouts to: **Bal-Sagoth** (For being the greatest band ever known to Metal!), and **Dragonforce** (For providing an excellent example for this article!)
+Shouts to: [**Bal-Sagoth**](http://www.bal-sagoth.com) (For being the greatest band ever known to Metal!), and [**Dragonforce**](http://www.dragonforce.com) (For providing an excellent example for this article!)

 F-yous to: **Apple** iTunes for ripping artists off much worse than bedroom pirates and "_those Hackers_" ever did!